-Figure: Interoperability can be implemented in a client-to-server framework (top) or a server-to-server framework (bottom).
-Figure adapted from Len et al., 2023
+Figure: Interoperability can be implemented in a client-toserver framework (top) or a server-to-server framework (bottom).

 4.3.
-How to take action against malicious users
+How to Take Action against Malicious Users

 Abuse prevention is arguably a significant area that contributes to the "integrity, security and privacy" of a NI-ICS, and as such it is relevant in the context of Article 7(9), which allows gatekeepers to take strictly necessary and proportionate measures to protect these very values.